How Many Miles Should I Run A Week? 8 Deciding Factors

 #5: Your Schedule and Availability

-You may only have a quick lunch break to squeeze in a run or may need to slip out the door in the early morning briefly before the kids get up.
+You may only have a quick lunch break to squeeze in a run or need to slip out the door briefly before the kids get up in the early morning.

-Running should add to the quality of your life, but try not to let a high-mileage training schedule take over your life and add even more stress to a busy schedule.
+Running should improve the quality of life.
+Avoid letting a high-mileage training schedule take over and add even more stress to a busy schedule.

 #6: Workout Intensity and Structure

 It should also be noted that not all miles are valued equally.
-In other words, running a hard threshold run, intervals, hills, or race pace miles will advance your performance and tax your body more than an easy recovery run.
+In other words, running a hard threshold run, tempo run, intervals, hills, or race pace miles will advance your performance and tax your body more than an easy run.

-Intensity can trump mileage in terms of benefits, and also factors into the overall picture of your training volume.
+Intensity can trump mileage in terms of benefits and factors that affect the overall picture of your training volume.

 #7: Your Workout Preferences

-Some runners are wedded to running and running only, while other runners prefer a more varied workout routine with a few days a week of running, with other types of exercise sprinkled in on alternative days.
+Some runners are wedded to running and running only, while others prefer a more varied workout routine involving running a few days a week and other types of exercise sprinkled in on alternative days.

-There’s no one-size-fits-all approach to how often you have to run to be a runner, and depending on your goals, running just a few days per week and keeping a lower weekly mileage may be perfectly effective.
+There’s no one-size-fits-all approach or sweet spot to how often you have to run to be a runner, and depending on your goals, running just a few days per week and keeping a lower weekly mileage may be perfectly effective.

 #8: Your Age